-As a company with most of our staff based in Auckland, the last couple of months have been coloured by the limitations of living in lockdown.
+As a company with most of our staff based in Auckland, the pandemic saw many interludes coloured by the limitations of living in lockdown.

-We see our colleagues and clients solely through the interface of Teams meetings.
-The work continues as we juggle homeschooling and venturing out for short bouts of exercise.
-As the weather improves, we enjoy the new freedom of the traffic light system.
+We saw our colleagues and clients solely through the interface of Teams meetings.
+The work continued as we juggled homeschooling and ventured out for short bouts of exercise.
+As the weather improved, we enjoyed the new freedom of the traffic light system.

-Through it all, we’ve continued our commitment as an organisation to pursue a collective ambition to ‘live well’.
-Jason Poyner, our founder and CEO, previously outlined what this means.
+Through it all, we continued our commitment as an organisation to pursue a collective ambition to live well.
+Jason Poyner, our founder, and CEO, previously outlined what this means.

 It’s an acceptance of the fact that work can’t and shouldn’t always come first, that we all need to make time outside of Deptive for friends, family and ourselves.
 Life is too short to be serious all the time.